lbarras27/MS_Face_Recognition/README.md

 ## Execute scripts for verification and identification protocols
 There is 4 argument use by all the script:
-- `--model-prefix`: the path to the pretrained model (backbone.pth)
+- `--model-prefix`: the path to the pretrained model (backbone.pth).
+By default, the path is `./model/backbone.pth`.
 - `--image-path`: the path to the directory that contains all the images.
 By default, the path is `./datasets/{dataset}/imgs`.
 For example in LFR dataset, this is the directory that contains all the folder identities.
 - `--metadata-path`: the path to the metadata folder.
+By default, the path is `./datasets/{dataset}/metadata`.
-By default, the path is `./datasets/{dataset}/metadata`
+- `--result-dir`: The path to the directory that will contains the results (ROC curves plot, ).
+By default, the path is `./datasets/{dataset}/results`.